-You can redeem your cash rewards for a check, statement credit or direct deposit once your rewards balance is at least $25.
+You can redeem your cash rewards for a check, statement credit or direct deposit.
 Alternatively, you can convert your rewards to Citi ThankYou points once you have a rewards balance of $1.
 If you’re eager to get started, you’ll start the process by logging into your Citi account.
 From there, you can convert your cash back rewards to Citi ThankYou points.

 How much are Citi Double Cash rewards worth after conversion?

 When you convert Citi Double Cash to ThankYou points, the value of your rewards works out to one cent per point in value.
 For example, $1 in cash back earned with the Citi® Double Cash Card translates to 100 Citi Double Cash ThankYou points.

 Once you transition your rewards to the Citi ThankYou program, you will unlock a few redemption options that weren’t on the table previously.
 For example, you can redeem Citi ThankYou points for purchases on Amazon.com, gift cards or travel through the Citi travel portal.

 Is converting cash back to ThankYou points worth it?

 Converting your rewards to Citi ThankYou points can definitely be worth it, but make sure you have a plan in mind first.
 Remember, cash is always more flexible than merchandise or gift cards.
 For example, you can convert your rewards to ThankYou points and redeem for gift cards through Citi, but you could also redeem your cash back for statement credits after charging the same gift card to your card.